-Businesses that have more data than they know what to do with simply run the risk of unnecessary operational expense when it comes to people, projects, and internal processes and the ways data sets are used.
-Microsoft's user-centric Azure Purview5 is a good example of how this democratization can be managed with data governance front-of-mind.
+Businesses that have more data than they know what to do with simply run the risk of unnecessary operational expense when it comes to people, projects, and processes.
+One Gartner survey found that three in five organisations don't even bother to measure the annual cost of storing data that nobody can understand4.

-It means that data can be treated as a knowledge asset that's available to anybody with basic data literacy requirements, anytime.
+More accessible data by way of wellstructured, well-managed warehouses and marketplaces means more options for people, more potential for projects, and more of a common language around It means that data can be treated as a knowledge asset that's available to anybody with basic data literacy requirements, anytime.